 Employers who give job applicants a fair chance with a criminal record tend to delay questions about convictions at the application stage.
 They aim to encourage applications from people who were previously charged with a crime.
 Additionally, fair chance hiring recognises the limited value of criminal records and questions their inclusion in recruitment decisions.

 Therefore, fair chance hiring allows employers to assess a candidate’s criminal record only after the interview process and after deeming them suitable for a job.
-There are several reasons why employers and organisations should consider a fair change hiring policy:
+There are several reasons why employers and organisations should consider a fair chance hiring policy:

 - A more diverse staff team – diversity and inclusion are crucial aspects of running a successful business.
 When businesses consider workers, who were previously charged with a crime, they open their doors to people with a wide range of diverse experiences, skills, education levels and socioeconomic backgrounds.